May 31, 2016

 Rather than pounding the team for deadlines and throughput, teams were encouraged to plan up to 20% slack time for learning and team experiments.

 A detailed report of the Bank of America transformation to Scrum is available free for you to download.
 Get your own copy of the Bank of America Client Success story here.

-You can find more success stories, as well as other resources on our Agile Transformation Consulting page.
+You can find more success stories, as well as other resources on our Coaching and Agile Transformation page.